 Kansas City Style Sauce

 Kansas City is known for sweet and lowdown jazz music and great barbecue.
 This region's tomato-based sauce's signature element is that it's extra thick and spicy.
 This is due to the addition of molasses and sugar, both of which thicken the sauce and give it a nice, sweet taste.
 Vinegar is another key ingredient, which lends a particular flavor element.
+They also tend to add liquid smoke to give it that extra smokey flavor.
 Many of the big brand sauces you'll find in mainstream grocery stores are more like Kansas City style sauce than other regions.

 Texas Style Sauce

 Texas style barbecue is generally dry rubbed and slow cooked.
 The sauce is usually on the side, and many chefs like to serve it warm.
 It's known for being on the spicy side and thinner than a Kansas City sauce.
 This allows the sauce to penetrate the meat fully, as opposed to sitting on top like thicker sauces tend to.
 Some Mexican influence can be seen in many Texas style recipes, with liberal amounts of hot peppers, chili powder and cumin added to the tomato-based sauce.
 As with most sauces, vinegar is also important for the tangy flavor, but unlike other regions, some Texas recipes contain coffee.